Hello, I’m Danita.

 Breathe…..I know it sounds like a lot….and it is, but this is my absolute purpose and I will be at it hard until Jesus comes!
 I’m making daily strides towards the completion of my PhD from Capella University in Social Work to further assist people with expressive therapy, counseling, and publications towards their healing!

-Favorite pastime: Organizing Coupons, in fact, I recently published my new audio book “Confessions of a Coupon Mom by Danita Ogandaga” available for instant download by clicking
+Favorite pastime: Organizing Coupons, in fact, I recently published my new audio book “Confessions of a Coupon Mom by Danita Ogandaga”.

 Utilizing the world’s technology, my family’s mission, like Kashi, is to assist in setting people free with the message of Jesus’s love.
 Thanks for joining me!